theonlychase/personal-site-new/content/blog/handle-form-state-with-nanostore.md

 created: '2025-04-03'
 ---

-I stumbled upon <a href="https://github.com/nanostores/nanostores" target="_blank">Nanostores</a> while testing out <a href="https://github.com/stackblitz/alien-signals" target="_blank">alien signals</a>.
+I stumbled upon <a href="https://github.com/nanostores/nanostores" target="_blank">Nanostores</a> while playing around with <a href="https://github.com/stackblitz/alien-signals" target="_blank">alien signals</a>.

-I threw this together fairly quickly.
-Hopefully it helps someone out there.
+Small.
+Performant.
+Can be used with any framework.

 ### Example